BER Ratings Ireland · SEAI / CSO EBA02 · 2024

 Is retrofit reaching the right homes?

 The correlation between a county's BER E–G share and its SEAI retrofit rate is 0.07 — statistically near zero.
-Retrofit uptake is not concentrated in areas of highest energy need.
-Demand-led schemes (Better Energy Homes, Solar PV) tend to reach counties where households have higher disposable income to co-fund works.
+Retrofit uptake does not concentrate in areas with the highest energy need.
+Demand-led schemes (Better Energy Homes, Solar PV) favour counties where households have higher disposable income to co-fund works.

-The Warmer Homes scheme, which provides free upgrades for low-income households, partially offsets this — western rural counties including Kerry, Mayo, Roscommon, and Sligo show above-median retrofit rates despite high E–G shares.
-But counties like Cork, Donegal, Monaghan, and Clare still show need well above their retrofit uptake.
-Comparing the E–G choropleth with the retrofit rate choropleth on the map above makes the gap visible at a glance.
+The Warmer Homes scheme gives free upgrades to low-income households and partly corrects this skew.
+Western rural counties — Kerry, Mayo, Roscommon, Sligo — show above-median retrofit rates despite high E–G shares.
+But Cork, Donegal, Monaghan, and Clare still show need well above their retrofit uptake.
+Switch between the E–G and retrofit rate layers on the map above to see the gap clearly.

 The correlation between retrofit rate and energy need, county by county, is 0.07 — the programme is not systematically reaching the homes that need it most.

-Counties with the highest proportion of E–G rated homes
+Counties with the highest share of E–G rated homes

-Mayo, Roscommon, Leitrim, and Donegal lead nationally on E–G share — reflecting a concentration of older rural housing built before modern insulation standards.
-Each of these counties records an E–G share above 15% in the certified stock.
+Mayo, Roscommon, Leitrim, and Donegal lead nationally on E–G share.
+These counties have a high concentration of older rural housing built before modern insulation standards.
+Each records an E–G share above 15% in the certified stock.

 County% E–G ratedA–B share